ibm-cloud-docs/transit-gateway/faqs.md

 {: faq}
 {: support}

 No, you must choose to connect to a direct resource (VPC or classic infrastructure), or bind your direct link to one or more local transit gateways, or one global gateway.
-Your on-premises network can then access IBM Cloud resources connected through the transit gateways.
+Your on-premises network can then access IBM Cloud resources that are connected through the transit gateways.

 ### Can I connect a VPN or a direct link to a transit gateway?
 {: #vpn}